Bruce W. Piasecki: Early life and education

+Career

-After graduation, he started his academic career and became an associate professor at Rensselaer Polytechnic Institute and directed an environmental management program.
+After graduation, Piasecki began his academic career as an associate professor at Rensselaer Polytechnic Institute, where he also directed an environmental management program.
 He has also taught at Clarkson University and Cornell University.
 At Clarkson he taught courses such as Great Books in Western Civilization.
-He is particularly interested in Benjamin Franklin and has taught his biography for ten years.
+He has a particular interest in Benjamin Franklin and has been teaching his biography for ten years.

-In 1981, Piasecki established AHC Group to help businesses, particularly Fortune 500 firms, in realizing their full potential in terms of environmental strategy and public policy.
+In 1981, Piasecki established AHC Group, Inc. to help businesses, particularly Fortune 500 firms, in realizing their full potential in terms of environmental strategy and public policy.

+Combining writing with environmental business consulting, Piasecki authored one of his first articles on managing toxic waste, "Unfouling the Nest," which was published in the September issue of Science 83 by the American Association for the Advancement of Science.

+While serving as president of the German Marshall Fund of the United States, American diplomat Frank E. Loy awarded Piasecki sufficient funding to research hazardous waste policies and technologies in twelve nations of Europe from 1983 to 1988.
+This led to the publication of his two early books Beyond Dumping (1984) and America's Future in Hazardous Waste Management (1987).
+This work developed into a decades-long mentoring relationship, with Loy accepting multiple speaking engagements as a Senior Associate at Piasecki's Achieving Results workshops.

 In the 1990s, Piasecki served on a White House council formed by then-Vice President Al Gore.
+That came about largely because in 1990 Simon & Schuster contracted with Piasecki to publish In Search of Environmental Excellence: Moving Beyond Blame.
+He and co-author Peter Asmus asked famed oceanographer Jacques Cousteau to write the Foreword for the book.
+Cousteau complied, as his chief scientist had earlier completed an interview with Piasecki about his prior books on hazardous waste.
+However, Cousteau assigned the actual writing task to his son, Jean-Michel Cousteau, but put his imprimatur on that introduction to the book.

 In 1995, his book Corporate Environmental Strategy: The Avalanche of Change since Bhopal was reviewed by Booklist.

+His 2007 book, World Inc., explores how countries increasingly turn to corporations, rather than governments, for problem-solving.
+The book was later released in a number of foreign language editions, including Japanese, Italian, Greek, Portuguese, and Korean.

-In March 2012 the first hardcover edition of Piasecki's book, Doing More with Less: The New Way to Wealth (Wiley), reached the #5 spot in the New York Times bestsellers list for nonfiction.
+In March 2012, the first hardcover edition of Piasecki's book, Doing More with Less: The New Way to Wealth (Wiley), reached the #5 spot in the New York Times nonfiction bestsellers list.
 VoiceAmerica interviewer David Gibbons called it "a fine book that weaves its way through the definitions of frugality and historical context as framed by the lives of Benjamin Franklin among others."
-His another book, New World Companies was reviewed by Kirkus and called it "Optimistic and full of good intentions".
+Another book, New World Companies, was reviewed by Kirkus, which called it "Optimistic and full of good intentions."
+In The Doing More With Less Guy website, Piasecki lays out his list of ten philosophical guiding principles for success in business and life, learned over decades of teaching and consulting.
+The list begins with "STOP wasting time, energy & resources."